 as shown in Figure 4-9 (Example MBSS containing mesh STAs, mesh gates, APs, and portals).
 Mesh

-services are used to form a mesh BSS and distribute messages.
+services are used to form a mesh BSS and distribute MSDUs.
 Clause 13 (MLME mesh procedures) defines

-how mesh BSSs are formed and how messages are distributed through a mesh BSS.
+how mesh BSSs are formed and how MSDUs are distributed through a mesh BSS.

 4.5.2.2 Integration

-If the distribution service determines that the intended recipient of a message is a member of an integrated
+If the distribution service determines that the intended recipient of an MSDU is a member of an integrated

 LAN, the “output” point of the DS would be a portal instead of an AP.

-Messages that are distributed to a portal cause the DS to invoke the Integration function (conceptually after
+MSDUs that are distributed to a portal cause the DS to invoke the Integration function (conceptually after

 the distribution service).
 The Integration function is responsible for accomplishing whatever is needed to

-deliver a message from the DSM to the integrated LAN media (including any required media or address
+deliver an MSDU from the DSM to the integrated LAN media (including any required media or address

 space translations).
 Integration is one of the services in the DSS.

-Messages received from an integrated LAN (via a portal) by the DS for an IEEE Std 802.11 STA invoke the Integration function before the message is distributed by the distribution service.
+MSDUs received from an integrated LAN (via a portal) by the DS for an IEEE Std 802.11 STA invoke the Integration function before the MSDU is distributed by the distribution service.

 The details of an Integration function are dependent on a specific DS implementation and are outside the